"It is not the strongest of the species that survives, nor the most intelligent that survives. It is the one that is the most adaptable to change.

 - The Borg from Star Trek: The Next Generation are explicitly described as being able to adapt to anything used against them, so most weapons will only work two or three times before they're useless.

-- Melee attacks have a better chance of succeeding.
-Not always, as one unfortunate Red Shirt tried to rifle butt a drone and got trounced, and Data rampaging in Engineering got him thrown behind a forcefield.
+- Melee attacks have a better chance of succeeding, but you're still fighting a cyborg with super-strength.
+Worf and Data do fine, but a Red Shirt tried to rifle butt a drone and got trounced.
+Data rampaging in Engineering also got him thrown behind a forcefield eventually, if only because the Queen was in the room.

 - Also note that in Elite Force, Seven came up with the IMod (Infinity Modulation Weapon), a weapon with infinite, random energy signatures that change after every shot to take out the Borg.